Luxury Vinyl Tile – Huge LVT Selection

 Due to the composite construction of luxury vinyl tile, it handles moisture and high-traffic applications extremely well.
-Easy to install, LVT flooring not only looks like real wood or stone flooring, it can be used in virtually all flooring environments.
+Easy to install, LVP flooring not only looks like real wood or stone flooring, it can be used in virtually all flooring environments.
 From kitchens to bathrooms and even basements or commercial flooring applications, it is becoming a popular choice for homeowners and contractors alike.

 LVT wood flooring is manufactured by combining multiple floor components together around a high density core layer and a top layer made of colored and textured vinyl that appears like real wood, stone or even marble.
 Luxury vinyl tile is produced in planks that come in varying widths and lengths, similar to traditional wood flooring.
 The result of today’s advancements in LVT floors are a deceptively similar look and feel to natural wood flooring.